PediatricOpenTargets/documentation/README.md

 | GTEx | 17,382 |

 For expanded descriptions of the datasets, please see the About page on the Molecular Targets Platform LINK TO ABOUT DATA SECTION ON SITE.

 ---

-## Disease

-Pediatric cancers are rare and heterogeneous, and have a different biology even from adult cancers of the same name.
-Due to the complexity and rarity, there was no international standard of classification until the end of 2021 when WHO updated their standards to include a distinct section for pediatric tumors.
-Considering the challenges and historical lack of standards, disease assignment and molecular subtyping is a challenging process.
-For Open Targets, classifying pediatric tumors starts with the pathologist’s report from original diagnosis followed by confirmation of the molecular features of the disease using the repository data.
-The specific molecular features examined for each disease were determined by the literature with expert review and curation from both bioinformaticians and clinicians.
-A final disease label is assigned based on the combination of the clinical pathology report and the molecular features in the data.
-If there is a discrepancy between clinical and molecular labels, samples are reviewed by a pathologist and final disease assignment is made in consultation with pathology, bioinformatics, and clinicians.
-For each disease, a non-exhaustive list of synonyms as well as the specific Experimental Factor Ontology (EFO) label used can be found on the individual page for each disease.
-For more details on disease assignment see [OpenPedCan Molecular Subtyping and Pathology Documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/molecular-subtyping-pathology)

-For a summary table of the number of subjects included, [a table is available for viewing and download](disease_subject_counts.tsv).

----